Total TimePrep: 20 min. + standing Cook: 20 min.

-- Chopped fresh parsley and coarsely ground pepper, optional
+- Optional: Chopped fresh parsley and coarsely ground pepper

-- Select saute setting and adjust for high heat; bring liquid to a boil.
-Discard spice bag.
+- Transfer all to a 6-qt. electric pressure cooker.
+Add carrots, celery and onion.
+Lock the lid and close pressure-release valve.
+Adjust to pressure-cook on high for 10 minutes.
+Quick-release pressure.
+Select saute setting and adjust for medium heat; bring liquid to a boil.
+Discard the spice bag.
 Stir in gingersnaps; cook and stir until thickened, about 3 minutes.
 Serve with egg noodles.
 If desired, top with parsley and pepper.

 Freeze option: Freeze cooled sauerbraten in freezer containers.
 To use, partially thaw in refrigerator overnight.
-Heat through in a saucepan, stirring occasionally and adding a little broth or water if necessary.
+Heat through in a saucepan, stirring occasionally; add a little broth or water if necessary.